 Chapter 6.
-Configuring system security
+Configuring basic system security

 Computer security is the protection of computer systems and their hardware, software, information, and services from theft, damage, disruption, and misdirection.
 Ensuring computer security is an essential task, in particular in enterprises that process sensitive data and handle business transactions.